 Most CUDA programming facilities exposed by Numba map directly to the CUDA C language offered by NVidia.
 Therefore, it is recommended you read the official CUDA C programming guide.

 Numba aims to support CUDA Toolkit versions released within the last 3 years.
-At the present time, you will need the CUDA toolkit version 9.0 or later installed.
+An NVIDIA driver sufficient for the toolkit version is also required.
+Presently:

 If you are using Conda, you can install the CUDA toolkit with: